 The development of new and efficient catalysts for the synthesis of complex molecules is an ongoing need in the chemical industry.
 Both enzymatic and chemical catalysts offer advantages and raise challenges.
 Enzymes can be engineered to perform useful transformations, but modifications are never too far from the natural world.
 On the other hand, chemical catalysts offer novel reactivities, but their selectivities are difficult to control.
 Chemical modification of proteins to introduce chemo-catalytic functionalities within a biomolecule is an exciting tool to expand enzymes' functionality space.

-We are interested in combining chemical and enzymatic catalysis, by designing hybrid chemo-enzymatic catalysts to perform reactions that are not common, or are entirely absent in nature.
-We are also exploring the integration of chemical catalysis with enzymatic / whole-cell catalysis, in catalytic cascades.
-Current projects include
+We are interested in combining chemical and enzymatic catalysis, by designing hybrid chemo-enzymatic catalysts (artificial metalloenzymes) to perform reactions that are not common in nature.
+Current projects include:

 - introduction of non-natural metalloporphyrins into P450, to catalyse C-H insertions

 I welcome enquiries from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: catalysis, biocatalysis, enzyme engineering, artificial metalloenzymes, rational design.